aodn/data-services/README.md

 data-services
 =============
-A place to add Data Services scripts from PO's
+A place to add Data Services scripts from PO's.
+Data services are scripts which are used to process incoming data in the data ingestion pipeline.

 # Folder stucture